alliyah95/discrete-math-tools/README.md

 # Discrete Math Tools

-A collection of tools for solving simple Discrete Math problems.
+A collection of tools for solving simple Discrete Math prolems.

 ---

-Includes the following:
+## Includes the following:
+1. relation-related tools
-  - Boolean Product of Matrices Calculator
+    - properties of a relation
-  - Composite of Relations Calculator
+    - composite of relations
+2. matrix-related tools
-  - Properties of a Relation Tool
+    - boolean product of two matrices